 How We Work

-The WLT has a policy of working with local partner organisations, and the Trust does not normally play a direct role in the ownership or the management of the land it conserves.
+WLT has a policy of working with overseas project partners and does not normally play a direct role in the ownership or management of the land it conserves.